Define a federated provider

 - Read About federated search to familiarize yourself with federated search concepts and terminology.

-- You must have a role with the admin_all_objects capability.
+- You must have a role with the admin_all_objects and indexes_edit capabilities.

-- If you use the Splunk Cloud Platform, the sc_admin role has this capability by default.
+- If you use the Splunk Cloud Platform, the sc_admin role has these capabilities by default.
 See Manage Splunk Cloud users and roles in the Splunk Cloud Admin Manual.

-- If you use Splunk Enterprise, the admin role has this capability by default.
+- If you use Splunk Enterprise, the admin role has these capabilities by default.
 See Define roles on the Splunk platform with capabilities in the Securing the Splunk Platform manual.

 - Gather the unique host name of the remote Splunk platform deployment that you want to set up as a federated provider.
 The format of the host name depends on whether your local Splunk platform deployment uses search head clustering.
 See the following table for the right host name format for your deployment type.